The Plaza of Nations Survivor

 The venue's massive 2,452-person capacity is strategically divided into two distinct operational zones:

-- The Main Room (1,442 Cap): A cavernous, warehouse-style flat floor completely devoid of theatrical seating, optimized for maximum kinetic energy and flanked by highly lucrative, elevated VIP booths.
+- The Main Room (1,442 Cap): A warehouse-style flat floor with no fixed seating, flanked by elevated VIP booths along the sides.

-- Harbour Theatre / Halo (1,010 Cap): Located on the upper level, this room features tiered rear seating and is often utilized for niche, underground "DOMINA" events or local showcases running simultaneously with the main floor.
+- Harbour Theatre / Halo (1,010 Cap): On the upper level, this room has tiered rear seating and often runs underground DOMINA events or local showcases at the same time as the main floor.

 - The Key (Coming Spring 2026): An adjacent 1,000-capacity purpose-built room featuring 3,000 square feet of integrated LED screens, designed to bridge the gap between 500-cap clubs and the massive Main Room.